Study Abroad Resources

 Students who have been accepted to the University College Dublin (UCD) semester or summer programs are eligible for this scholarship.
 The scholarship will cover €1,000 for fall or spring semester and €500 for the summer internship program.
 After having been accepted to University College Dublin’s program and officially accepting their offer for participation, students will be able to apply through the UCD online portal.
 The scholarship will be awarded by UCD based on responses to the application questions.

 Preparing to study abroad requires time, planning, and organizational skills.
+Check out our Program Variables Worksheet (PDF) to help you narrow down your choices.
 Once you have been selected to study abroad by Global Programs, there are still more steps to take.
 In addition to the information below, there will be specific tasks and information related to your study abroad program.

 After you are selected by Global Programs, you will gain access to an online study abroad pre-departure portal called MyStudyAbroad.
 There you confirm your participation, review the study abroad and program handbooks, view program dates, and submit course equivalency requests.